lakesareadesign/multi.pass/content/plugins/instagram-feed/README.txt

 **Important:** Due to the upcoming Instagram API changes, in order for the Instagram Feed plugin to continue working after **June 1st** you must update the plugin and obtain a new Access Token on the plugin's Settings page.

 == Changelog ==

+= 1.4.4 =
+* Fix: Fixed an issue caused by a specific type of emoji which would cause the feed to break when used in a post
+* Tweak: Added links to our other **free** plugins to the bottom of the admin pages: [The Custom Facebook Feed](https://wordpress.org/plugins/custom-facebook-feed/) and [Custom Twitter Feeds](https://wordpress.org/plugins/custom-twitter-feeds/)
+* **Reminder: If you haven't done so already, please update your Access Token on the plugin's Settings page so that the plugin will continue to work after June 1st.**

 = 1.4.3 =
 * Fix: Important notice added in the last update is now only visible to admins